Dale2k/horiseon-refactor-Feb23/README.md

 ## Description

 This project introduced the use and differentiation of the sematic html terms Header, Nav, Main, Article, Section Footer and Aside.
+In addition spent more time getting comfortable with the command line interface and understanding git commands and file structure.
-A challenge this project presented what understanding why onoy the readme would publish.
+A challenge this project presented was understanding why only the readme would publish.
 It was realized the index was buried a few layers deeper.

 ## License